 - No-contact food delivery, minimized dining options, and increased sanitization are now priorities for food and beverage departments.
 When food must be served in-person or in a buffet, it must be accompanied by an attendant wearing PPE.
 In the case of buffets, a sneeze and cough guard must be up at all times.
 In short, minimize physical contact and maximize cleanliness around food.

 - Housekeeping will bear the heaviest load and should be trained accordingly: from laundry to guest rooms to common spaces, cleaning will both increase and decrease as the virus remains active.
 Common areas are going to require much more daily attention and recently vacated guest rooms will undergo CDC-guided deep-cleans, but maintenance for occupied guest rooms will likely decrease as daily housekeeping is eliminated to prioritize distancing.
 To bear the increased workload, housekeeping will need extra training on safety and CDC recommendations and may need extra hands to help out.

 As you look to follow the guidelines and best practices laid out in the AHLA “Safe Stay” report, keep in mind that they’re the baseline standard for hotel safety around the country.
 Research what your local regulations are and keep an eye out for new federal regulations as the situation evolves.
 Then, look for ways to augment them with your own protocols and standards.
 Safety, separation, and sanitization will be paramount to revitalizing your business in the post-coronavirus world—get a head start on delivering them now.

 Looking for a way to eliminate contact points in your hotel?
 It all starts at check-in.
 Find out more about contactless check-in from a short one-sheet.

-Then, if you’re ready to learn more about how INTELITY’s cutting-edge platform can continue to reduce physical contact throughout stays by empowering contactless food delivery and touchless service, request a demo.
+Then, if you’re ready to learn more about how INTELITY’s cutting-edge platform can continue to improve hotel safety by empowering contactless food delivery and touchless service, request a demo.